 5 Press C to confirm the circuit ID and exit the System Inventory screen.

-Executing the default option from either the front panel or System Settings screen has no effect on the ID values.
+At initial turnup, the Circuit and Unit IDs are not set.
+Resetting user options to the default settings from either the front panel or System Settings screen has no effect on the ID values.

 System Inventory Screen without Doubler